Insights >

 – Sports Day camera

 In Japan, many couples decide to get married in October.
-Rainfall or hot weather is unlikely, and saying ‘yes’ among the beauty of red leaves can feel truly magical.
-Wedding venues, bridal stores, and food vendors can expect an increased amount of traffic throughout the whole month, until the middle of November.
+Since rainfall or hot weather is unlikely, and saying ‘yes’ under the red leaves’ beauty can feel magical.

-– fashion (40s / 50s / men’s)
+– fashion [40s / 50s / men’s]

 – popular straightener

-– xx (manufacturer’s name) straightener
+– [brand] straightener

-– popular wedding ring- wedding ring price
+– wedding ring price

-– xx (manufacturer’s name) wedding ring
+– [brand] wedding ring

 Halloween

-Feeling spooky?
-Just like in many countries around the world, Japanese people celebrate Halloween.
-It is, however, celebrated differently in each region and, rather than traditional trick-or-treating, people dress up and take to the streets to party.
+It is, however, celebrated differently in each region, and, rather than traditional trick-or-treating, people dress up and take to the streets to party.
 Manga & anime characters, monsters, TV show & movie heroes are usually among the most popular costumes.
-Halloween-themed costumes, make-up and accessories start appearing in stores like Daiso or Don Quijote from the beginning of the month, and many cafes and restaurants release limited-time ‘spooky’ menus.

 – Halloween sweets recipe